alexeyraspopov/picocolors/README.md

 With `picocolors` we are trying to draw attention to the `node_modules` size problem and promote performance-first culture.

-Of course, color formatting library is a very small part of Node.js CLI tool.
-Changing it will not have a huge effect on overall performance.

-But we believe that our JS community have a bad culture of ignoring performance and `node_modules` size.
-For instance, `chalk`, the most popular simple color formatting library has **6 dependencies** and takes 100 kB space.

 ## Prior Art